 Get the components ready, then it's just a matter of mixing, layering, and baking.

-- Boil the pasta – Cook until just shy of al dente.
-Drain and set aside.
+- Boil the pasta - Cook until just shy of al dente (about 1-2 minutes less than package directions).
+Drain and set aside, reserving ½ cup of the pasta cooking water.

 - Brown the sausage - Sauté sausage in olive oil with onion and garlic until browned and crumbly.